 “It sounded really bleak,” Schecter recalled.
 “I didn’t really know him; I didn’t see him as much as I did her, but I thought it was strange that kidney failure would occur so suddenly.”
 The 46-year-old father had to face the choice of enduring dialysis or undergoing a kidney transplant.

-Schecter said she felt God telling her to help him, even though she tried talking herself out of it.
-“I know this sounds weird, because I’m not the type of person who hears the voice of God, but I just felt called to give him my kidney,” Schecter said.
+Schecter felt a divine calling to help him, despite her initial reservations.
+“I know this sounds unusual, because I’m not the kind of person who hears the voice of God, but I just felt called to give him my kidney,” Schecter said.
 “I did not want to; it was not on my list of things to do.
-So, I just kept thinking that someone else would give him a kidney, and that it would work out… But I was the person to do it,” she said.
+So, I kept hoping that someone else would offer him a kidney and that it would work out… But it turned out that I was the person to do it,” she said.

-In November 2019, Schecter found out she was a match, and the transplant was scheduled for January 13.
-Schecter was feeling anxious about it until church members started covering in prayer and easing her anxiety and filling her heart with Psalm 118:24: This is the day that the Lord has made; let us rejoice and be glad in it.
+In November 2019, it was confirmed that Schecter was a match, and the transplant was scheduled for January 13.
+Schecter felt anxious leading up to the surgery until church members began praying for her, alleviating her anxiety and filling her heart with Psalm 118:24: “This is the day that the Lord has made; let us rejoice and be glad in it.”